xmlFlow/docxToTEI/README.md

 * `italic` in english has to converted to `foreign`
 * ignore term ref and biblio comes later.
 * Each word is wrapped with `<word></word>`
-* Eight translation or synopsis is used.
+* Either translation or synopsis is used.
 A rule  has to be written.
 * Joiner and non-joiners will be added  directly into the templates: [Zero Width Non-Joiner &#x200c;](https://www.codetable.net/hex/8204) ,  [Zero Width Joiner &#x200d;](https://www.codetable.net/decimal/8205)
 * Tables are held simple for the formatting.
 * Check for macros to auto-complete.